NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/HPSS.rst

 /2year) it must be copied.

 .. note::

-**Note:** Please be sure to store the data you write to HPSS in the appropriate retention directory, and in the correct project if you belong to multiple projects.
+   Please be sure to store the data you write to HPSS in the appropriate retention directory, and in the correcproject if you belong to multiple projects.
 This will avoid movement of data once it is stored on tape.

 ``/$PORTFOLIO/$PROJECT/$RETENTION``